 When filling out the puppy questionnaire, please be as complete as possible.
 One word answers will not get a response from me.
 This is where I learn what you are looking for and how much you are interested in doing what is best for your puppy.
 Additionally, if specific eye color or a lot of white is more important to you than the heart and soul of your puppy, please look elsewhere.
 Eye color and a lot of white have the potential link to deafness.

 The Breeding Has Happened

 When the litter is confirmed, I contact you from the list to get a commitment and update for clear info from you on what is the final and most significant criteria you are looking for from sex to color and most importantly job.
 We have seen these criteria change many times while on a list so clarity at this point is essential to ensure everyone receives the perfect pup.
-At this point you can verbally commit to have a place held until the litter is born and we know what we have.
+At this point you can verbally commit.
+If you have not already sent in a deposit but have been added from the backup list you will need to get us your deposit right away to have a place held until the litter is born and we know what we have.

 Puppy Selection - The Actual Process

 The ranking for choosing is based upon the date we receive your completed puppy questionnaire and secondarily, priority goes to veterans, law enforcement, competitors, and breeders.
 This is the way we can measure the success of our breeding choices and the needs of our priority buyers are very specific to their purposes.

 We sell to great companion homes every litter and I assure you that you are free to contact every owner we have ever sold a puppy or dog to, they all feel they received the perfect pup for them.
 Many are on both our website and our Facebook page.
 Also, please feel free to call and ask me for contact info for our references.

 Each Gold Creek Ranch Border Collie - regardless of sex, color, or parentage - is priced the same.